scalableminds/webknossos/docs/datasets.md

     - a URL or domain/collection identifier to locate the dataset on the remote service (supported protocols are HTTPS, Amazon S3 and Google Cloud Storage).
     - authentication credentials for accessing the resources on the remote service (optional)
 4. Click the *Add Layer* button
-5. WEBKNOSSOS will automatically try to infer as many dataset properties (voxel size, bounding box, etc) as possible and preview a [WEBKNOSSOS `datasource` configuration](./data_formats.md#dataset-metadata-specification) for your to review.
+5. WEBKNOSSOS will automatically try to infer as many dataset properties (voxel size, bounding box, etc.) as possible and preview a [WEBKNOSSOS `datasource` configuration](./data_formats.md#dataset-metadata-specification) for your to review.
   Consider setting the dataset `name` property and double-check all other properties for correctness.
 6. Click `Import` to finish

+WEBKNOSSOS can also import URIs from [Neuroglancer](https://github.com/google/neuroglancer).
+When viewing a dataset on a Neuroglancer instance in the browser, copy the URI from the address bar and paste it into the *Add Remote Dataset* tab to view the dataset in WEBKNOSSOS.

 WEBKNOSSOS will NOT download or copy datasets in full from these third-party data providers.
 Rather, any data viewed in WEBKNOSSOS will be streamed read-only from the remote source.